4uiiurz1/pytorch-deform-conv-v2/README.md

 ## TODO
  - [x] Initialize weight of modulated deformable convolution based on paper
- - [x] Learning rates of offset and modulation are set to different values from other layers.
+ - [x] Learning rates of offset and modulation are set to different values from other layers
  - [x] Results of ScaledMNIST experiments
  - [x] Support different stride
  - [ ] DeepLab + DCNv2